Paul Mack

 I have been involved in HO scale model railroading since junior high.
 These are a few photos of my favorite railroad projects.

 The loadout loads trains with walnut shell "coal".
-The gate that allows coal to fall into the cars is triggered by magnets on the bottoms of the cars and operated by a small motor.
+The gate that allows coal to fall into the cars is triggered by magnets on the bottoms of the cars and operated by small motors.

 Once the trains are loaded they need to be dumped so I made an operating rotary dumper.
 It started with a static kit for woodchip hauling railcars.